Trust Pilot Reviews

 Commercial property owners understand that proper parking lot illumination goes beyond basic visibility-it’s essential for safety, security, and creating a welcoming environment.
 LED technology delivers superior performance compared to traditional lighting while offering substantial operational benefits.
 Converting to LED parking lot lights transforms both the functionality and economics of your outdoor lighting system.

 Energy efficiency stands as the primary advantage of LED technology.
-When compared to HID parking lot lights like metal halide and high pressure sodium fixtures, LED systems deliver 50-80% energy savings.
-Pairing these fixtures with intelligent controls such as photocells and motion sensors can push savings even higher, often reaching 75% reduction in total energy consumption.
+When compared to HID parking lot lights like metal halide and high-pressure sodium fixtures, LED systems deliver 50-80% energy savings.
+Pairing these fixtures with intelligent controls such as photocells and motion sensors can push savings even higher, often reaching a 75% reduction in total energy consumption.

 Parking lot environments demand fixtures that withstand extreme weather conditions, temperature fluctuations, and constant exposure to elements.
 Metal halide and sodium vapor lights deteriorate rapidly under these conditions, requiring frequent maintenance and bulb replacements.
 LED parking lot fixtures eliminate these concerns with 50,000+ hour lifespans and robust construction designed for harsh outdoor conditions.